AbhishekChowdhury1312/NASSCOM-VSD-SoC-design-Program/Readme.md

 ### Find out percentage of D Flipflop:
 percentage of d flip-flops = number of D flip-flops / total number of cells * 100
 find out both the numbers of flip-flops and total cells from yosys_stat report; also it can be found from the generated text after running `run_synthesis` command in the openlane environment.
 Now use the previous equation to find out the percentage of flip-flops present in the design.

+# Day 2